Distribution free MMD tests for model selection with estimated parameters: Simulation study

-First of all, we observe in Figure \ref{fig:pvalues-3} that all tests keep their empirical level sufficiently well.
-Furthermore, if the convergence speed of $\epsilon_n$ to zero is decreasing, then the empirical power of the test based on $\Tc_n(\Mc,P)$ is also decreasing.
-However, it is always higher than the empirical power of the test solely based on $\sqrt{n}\hmmd_q(P_\an,P)$.
-For any considered tuning parameter $\epsilon_n$, the test based on $\Tc_n(\Mc,P)$ always outperforms the test based on the competitor test statistic $\sqrt{n}\hmmd_q(P_\an,P)$ for all considered sample sizes and dimensions.
-As expected, the empirical power of all tests is increasing with increasing sample size.
-As we have already observed, it is also increasing for increasing dimension.
+First of all, we observe in Figure \ref{fig:pvalues-3} that all tests keep their empirical level fairly well.
+As previously, their power is relatively small for small a dimension ($d=2$) and a small sample size ($n=100, 250$).
+Note that the empirical power of our MMD test is always higher than that provided by the test solely based on $\sqrt{n}\big( \hmmdq(P_\an,P)-\hmmdq(Q_\bn,P) \big)$.
+For the considered tuning parameter $\epsilon_n=n^{-1/2.5}$, the test based on $ \Tc_n(\Mc_1,\Mc_2,P)$ always outperforms the test based on the competitor test statistic $\sqrt{n}\big( \hmmdq(P_\an,P)-\hmmdq(Q_\bn,P) \big)$ for the two considered dimensions and $n\in \{500, 1000\}$.
+As expected, the empirical power of all tests is increasing with increasing sample sizes.
+As we have already observed, it is also increasing for increasing dimensions.

 For the fourth example, we modify the third example to avoid the degenerate case.
 Now, the models $\Mc_1$ and $\Mc_2$ are given by

 respectively.
 Thus, both models cannot coincide with the DGP, reflecting the non-degenerate case.
 However, for $\sigma=1.2$, they coincide and are therefore equally far away from the DGP.
 We vary the standard deviation $\sigma$ by setting $\sigma\in\{1.2,\, 1.3, \, 1.4,\, 1.5,\, 1.6\}$.